 Compared to the largest cities such as Madrid and Barcelona, Valencia is perfect.
 We wanted something a little quieter, less crowded and inexpensive.
 As for the language, we knew that this was going to be a challenge but not impossible.
 We gathered as much information as we could and enrolled ourselves to Spanish classes before the big move.

 Searching for the ‘best’ areas to live in Valencia was another thing.
 We had an idea of what kind of lifestyle we wanted.
 The best thing about living in Valencia is that we’re never far from the beautiful beaches and mountains.
 So even though we opted to live a little bit more inland we know that it only takes 20 minutes to get to the city.

 The best places to live in Valencia is also entirely relative.
 It depends on what kind of lifestyle you are looking for.
 Of course, if you have school-age kids it’s important that you find the right school for them.
 If you’re a couple who want a quiet life then maybe the countryside is the best for you.
 Valencia offers so much in regards to lifestyle whatever your age and preference.
-But you have to know yourself what is the best for you in the long term.
+But you have to know yourself what is best for you in the long term.

 At first, we opted for a rented chalet in the countryside, but with that, also came inconveniences.
 For instance, going to school.
 Unless you lived in the town, then you will need a car to drive your children every day.
 This also applies to going to the shops.
 It might be great for the first few months but imagine doing it for years?!
 Back in the UK, we lived in an area where everything was within walking distance.
 If you choose to live in the country in Spain, then be prepared to drive everywhere.